ConsumerDataStandardsAustralia/standards/swagger-gen/cds_telco.md

 `GET /telco/accounts/{accountId}/concessions`

-Obtain the details of any concessions or arrangements applied to a specific telco account
+Obtain the details of any concessions or arrangements applied to a specific telco account.

 <h3 id="cdr-telco-api_get-telco-concessions_endpoint-version">Endpoint Version</h3>
 |   |  |